THmanley/leagueConstitution/README.md

 ### Penalties ###
 If a team does not pay their dues by the designated date they are not eligible to participate in the draft (startup or rookie) it will be up to the commissioners discretion on whether or not to replace them.

+### Methods of Payment for Dues ###
+- The Entry Fees must be paid to the League Treasurer (listed above) in one of the methods below.
+They are listed in order of preference.
+1) Venmo: @Rocker-Koche
+2) Zelle: 6317421006
+3) Cash App: 6317421006

 <br><br>